Dear Friend in Ministry,

-- Pray that women facing unplanned pregnancies will have the strength to choose life and carry their pregnancy; will make healthy choices for their baby and themselves; and have the courage to make the loving choice of adoption when they feel it is the best option for their child.
+- Pray that women facing unplanned pregnancies will have the strength to choose life and carry their pregnancy; will make healthy choices for their baby and themselves; and have the courage to make the loving choice of adoption when they feel they cannot parent their child.

 Helpful Hints to Promote the Program

 Several of our participating congregations engage their church members in friendly competition.
-Some of the most successful ideas are listed for you below.
+Some of the most successful ideas are: